Jeremy Hall (footballer)

-Jeremy Michael Hall (born September 11, 1988) is a football manager and former professional player who currently works as assistant coach for Minnesota United FC 2 in the MLS Next Pro.
+Jeremy Michael Hall (born September 11, 1988) is a football manager and former professional player who currently works as head coach for Minnesota United FC 2 in the MLS Next Pro.
 He operated as a midfielder or defender.
-Born in the mainland United States, he represented the Puerto Rico national team.
+Born in the mainland United States, he played for the Puerto Rico national team.

 Career

 College

 Before joining the national under-17 residency program, Hall played for local club Hillsborough County United.
 Hall played college soccer at the University of Maryland, where he won the 2009 NCAA Division I Championship.
 During his college career Hall was a two-time NSCAA/Adidas All-American, a USYSA All-American in 2005, and a two-time Parade All-American.
 In three years at Maryland, he appeared in 66 games, scoring 26 goals and assisting on 14.